Frequently Asked Questions

-Please visit our “Do I Need A Permit” page or contact a Habitat Biologist at your local Division of Habitat office if you have any questions on whether or not your project or activity requires a permit from ADF&G.
+Please visit our “Do I Need A Permit” page or contact a Habitat Biologist at your local Habitat Section office if you have any questions on whether or not your project or activity requires a permit from ADF&G.

 How do I get a Fish Habitat or Special Area Permit?

-Applications are available online or at any Division of Habitat office.
-To apply for a Fish Habitat Permit, download and complete the permit application, and return the completed application to the Division of Habitat office closest to your project in person, by postal mail, or by email.
+Applications are available online or at any Habitat Section office.
+To apply for a Fish Habitat Permit, download and complete the permit application, and return the completed application to the Habitat Section office closest to your project in person, by postal mail, or by email.
 Be sure to provide a detailed description of your proposed activity or project and attach any supporting information such as maps or diagrams.
-We encourage you to contact your local Division of Habitat office to discuss your proposal prior to filling out an application.
+We encourage you to contact your local Habitat Section office to discuss your proposal prior to filling out an application.